kriansa/fuel-firephp/README.md

 ## Usage

-This package simply replaces the original error and exception handler.
+This package simply replaces the original error and exception handler and the Debug class.
+It also adds a FirePHP handler to log things

 If you want to log something, just do the following: